linked-db/linked-ql/README.md

 If you had that somewhere in your application, say at `./database/schema.json`, Linked QL could help keep it in sync both ways with your database:

-+ you add or remove a database object or table object or column object... and it is automatically reflected in your DB structure at the click of a command: `linkedql migrate`
++ you add or remove a database object or table object or column object... and it is automatically reflected in your DB structure at the click of a command: `linkedql commit`
 + your colleague makes new changes from their codebase... and it is automatically reflected in your local copy at your next `git pull`, or at the click of a command: `linkedql refresh`

 > You may want to see how that brings us to [true "Schema as Code" in practice](#test-heading).